chiefmahesh/vegetable_identification/README.md

 Final Steps for training and optimising(Reference has been taken from Tensorflow for Poets 2)

-For setup and installtion you can follow this link
+For setup, installtion and other detals you can refer this link:

 https://codelabs.developers.google.com/codelabs/tensorflow-for-poets-2/#0